fbpx

 Watering Tradescantia pallida

 You should water it enough to keep the soil moist, but there’s no need to drown it.
-It can survive with too much water if the soil will drain well, but don’t let it get soggy.
+It can survive with too much water if the soil drains well, but don’t let it get soggy.
 It can also survive during times of drought, but it must get used to lower amounts of water in a gradual manner.
 You should also fertilize the plant monthly while it is in the heart of its growing season.

 Pruning Tradescantia pallida